The aptly-named Superb Starling, just one of the numerous spectacular starlings in Africa, by Steve Garvie.

 Gorilla, Chimpanzee and many birds including Shoebill make this A Top Ten Destination.

-This part of northwest Africa, currently administered by Morocco, is where a few birds which are difficult or impossible to see elsewhere in the Western Palearctic occur and a few mammals which are difficult or impossible to see anywhere else in the world can be seen.
-The main town Dakhla is accessible by air or road from Morocco.
-Birds in the huge Dakhla Bay include Audouin’s Gull and Royal Tern with lots of wintering Lesser Black-backed Gulls and Caspian Terns.
-A few Atlantic Humpback Dolphins survive in this bay and are seen occasionally, usually at the northern end.
-Inland, alongside the Dakhla-Aousserd (Aswerd) Road it is possible to see Cricket Longtail (Warbler), which is most likely at Oued Jenna, as well as Lanner Falcon, Crowned and Spotted Sandgrouse (both drinking at dawn at Gleb Jdiane), larks such as Bar-tailed, Dunn's, Greater Hoopoe and Temminck's Horned, Black-crowned Sparrow Lark, Brown-necked Raven, Desert, Black and Red-rumped Wheatears, Fulvous Babbler and Desert Sparrow, possibly Pharoah Eagle Owl and African Desert Warbler, and even Sudan Golden Sparrow (especially at Oued Jenna).
+In this part of northwest Africa currently administered by Morocco it is possible to see a few birds which are difficult or impossible to see elsewhere in the Western Palearctic and a few mammals which are difficult or impossible to see anywhere else in the world.
+The main town Dakhla is accessible by air or road (over 1200 km south of Agadir) from Morocco.
+Birds in the huge Dakhla Bay include Royal Tern and a few Atlantic Humpback Dolphins survive in this bay.
+Inland, alongside the Dakhla-Aousserd Road it is possible to see Golden Nightjar (Oued Jenna) and Cricket Longtail (Oued Jenna), as well as Crowned and Spotted Sandgrouse, Dunn's Lark, Black-crowned Sparrow Lark, Fulvous Babbler, African Desert Warbler and Desert Sparrow, and possibly Pharoah Eagle Owl and Sudan Golden Sparrow (especially at Oued Jenna).
 The numbers of birds in the often windy desert seems to depend on winter rainfall, with the highest numbers usually after plenty of rain.
-Mammals present alongside the same road include African Wild and Sand Cats, Golden Jackal, Fennec and Ruppell's Foxes, (Saharan) Striped Polecat, Desert Hedgehog, Lesser Egyptian Jerboa and African Savanna Hare, all of which are most likely to be seen while spotlighting at night.
+Mammals present alongside the same road include African Wild and Sand Cats, Golden Jackal, Fennec and Ruppell's Foxes, (Saharan) Striped Polecat, Desert Hedgehog and Lesser Egyptian Jerboa, all of which are most likely to be seen while spotlighting at night.
 The best time to visit is March to September.

 Many mammals, millions of bats and some great birds and Victoria Falls!